adityasharmacs/csharp-docs-samples/appengine/flexible/SocialAuth/README.md

-# Redis Cache and Google App Engine Flexible Environment
+# Social Authentication and Google App Engine Flexible Environment

 This sample application demonstrates how to let users login into your application running in Google App Engine Flexible Environment with their Facebook or Google